-Editor's note: Mykie Nash was an inaugural member of the Ozarks Teacher Corps, which was established in 2009.
+Editor's note: Mykie Nash was a member of the inaugural Ozarks Teacher Corps, which was established in 2009.
 With a placement rate of 94%, the Ozarks Teacher Corps has helped provide scores of teacher-leaders to communities in the Missouri Ozarks.
 As the Rural Schools Collaborative continues its work to promote the "rural teacher corps concept," we thought Mykie's reflections were reasoned and worthwhile.

 A Personal Reflection, by Mykie Nash, Assistant Principal, Pate Early Childhood Center, Aurora R8 School District

 Being accepted as part of the inaugural class of Ozarks Teacher Corps was an honor and a

 blessing.
 The connections I made with fellow educators and those passionate about educating